BharathHegdeSirsi/Demo/README.md

-# Demo - For CT Locator
+# Demo - For CT Locator!